yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Freya**: _"Right, remember that I'd like to take a look, but I don't want to get too close."_

-**Warden**: _"You approach until you are about five feet away from the Statue.
+**Warden**: _"You approach until you are about five feet away from the statue.
 The face looks chipped away, and one of the eyes is missing entirely.
-However embedded in the other is a beautiful red jewel!
+However, embedded in the other is a beautiful red jewel!
 The statue holds a white bident in its hands.
-Do you interact with the statue further, or move along?"_
+Do you interact with the statue further or move along?"_

 **Freya**: _"That's just creepy!
 I want no part in this, at least not until we learn more about what this room was for.
 I'd like to investigate that rubble you mentioned before."_

 **Warden**: _"Alright, you move to the rubble adjacent to the statue.
-It looks extremely heavy, and difficult to move.
-In the light from **Wolfram's** torch you can see something red and shiny glinting in the cracks of the pile.
+It looks extremely heavy and difficult to move.
+In the light from **Wolfram's** torch, you can see something red and shiny glinting in the cracks of the pile.
 What do you do?"_

 **Freya**: _"I investigate further, of course!"_